I Want to Extend My House

 Your home may have already been extended over time, or it may have been built in one go.
 When deciding on an extension it’s important to understand how the house has changed in the past, its particular character and how it sits within the garden or surroundings - its ‘setting’.

-Planning permission and Building Regulations approval may be required to extend your house.
-In addition, Listed Building Consent will be required if your building is listed.
+Planning permission and building regulations approval may be required to extend your house.
+In addition, you will need listed building consent if your building is listed.
 You should seek advice on the need for consent before carrying out these changes.

 What should my extension look like?

 If your property has previously been altered or extended, permission for a new extension may be possible, so long as it does not overpower what is already there.
 It may be possible to replace a poorly built and designed extension with a new structure.